NGCMan/en-gee-slash/README.md

-# en-gee-slash
+# Antimatter Dimensions - Aarex's Modifications
-A new Antimatter Dimensions mod!? aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa
+This is my modification of Antimatter Dimensions.
+Some mods are ported to this mod, like NG--.